athenahawkins/athena-html-css/README.md

 # Athena's HTML Practice

+By Athena Hawkins, Intro Coding for Journalists Class

 This is HTML practice and I'll be making a website with a Macaroni and Cheese recipe.
+It is due September 8, 2023.